Tuesday, March 21, 2023

 • SurveyMonkey is a user-friendly survey platform for creating and deploying surveys to your target audience.
 You can get feedback on a product idea from the target audience to see if it has any market.

-• User testing has over a million testers to give you feedback on your service or product.
-You will understand how to boost user experience and customer satisfaction.
+• User testing has over a million testers to give feedback on your service or product.
+You will understand how to boost user experience and customer transformation to increase satisfaction.

-• Hubspot persona generator will take you through the steps of creating a hypothetical customer persona for phase 1 of customer discovery.
+• Hubspot persona generator will take you through creating a hypothetical customer persona for phase 1 of customer discovery.

 5/5 - (1 vote)